stefan-hoeck/idris2-json/README.md

 Automatically derivable JSON marshallers in the spirit of [Haskell's aeson](https://hackage.haskell.org/package/aeson).

+Please note, that while tests suggest that the encoders and decoders perform reasonably, this library has not been optimized in terms of performance.

 ### Usage Example

 Getting started with encoding and decoding is very easy: